QR code usage accelerates when the pandemic hits. That is why it is important to look at the QR code statistics before and after Covid-19.

 As customer safety is the primary concern of every restaurant, the use of QR codes is expected to stay and grow post-pandemic.

-An industry report conduct by the National Restaurant Association noted that half of the full-service operators have added digital menus accessed by scanning a QR code.
+An industry report conducted by the National Restaurant Association noted that half of the full-service operators have added digital menus accessed by scanning a QR code.

-In one interview with a restaurant owner, they have seen an increase of QR codes for their menu system.
+In one interview with a restaurant owner, they have seen an increase in QR codes for their menu system.